djfusco/hax-ai-interface/README.md

 - **Error messages?** Copy them - the AI can help debug
 - **Site not working?** Preview locally first: "preview my site"
 - **Resources not loading?** Click "Refresh Sites & Resources" button
+- **Navigation not working?** Avoid colons (`:`) in page titles - use "Chapter 1 Introduction" not "Chapter 1: Introduction"
+- **No detailed content?** Use magic phrases: "Create a page about [topic] FROM MY TEXTBOOK"
+- **Content too generic?** Always mention your resources: "...using my course materials"

 ## 🔒 Privacy & Security